shirayu/liblinear-unofficial/README.unofficial.md

 This is an official repository of LIBLINEAR by Yuta Hayashibe (shirayu).

-I added following script.
-(Their license is GPL3).
+I added following scripts.
+(Their licenses are GPL3).

 - ``setup.py``
 - ``VERSION``